 The answer depends on your core values, on what you as a brand want to stand for.
 Stories that are a good fit for some brands would be disastrous for others.
 Noted author and safety coach Gavin de Becker could likely work with a story on a school shooting in a manner that’s respectful and helpful.
 SHIFT probably couldn’t, not in any way that would be genuinely useful.
-Conversely, de Becker would likely have very little to say about Facebook’s new Graph Search, while we were able to hop aboard during their press conference and contribute something useful to the discussion.
+Conversely, de Becker would likely have very little to say about a new Facebook feature and contribute something useful to the discussion.

-The rule I apply to surfing a news story is unsurprisingly the same rule I apply to email marketing – relevant, timely, targeted, and valuable.
+Rules to apply to surfing a news story is unsurprisingly the same rule to apply to the rest of your marketing – relevant, timely, targeted, and valuable.
 If you can write something relevant about the story in a timely manner (generally as quickly as possible) that’s targeted to people who need the content and valuable to them, you’ve got a winner.
 If there’s a fashion faux pas at an awards ceremony and you’ve got something to say that fits those criteria, warm up your fingers and create some content as quickly as possible for the audience of people who are interested in fashion.